 Low vision aids

-Here are some low vision aids:
+Here are some low vision aids that may be useful:

 Optical low vision aids.
 These use magnifying lenses to make objects look larger and easier to see.

 - Magnifying spectacles.
 Magnifying spectacles are worn like eyeglasses to keep your hands free.
-They can be used for reading, threading a needle, or doing other close-up tasks.
+They can be used for reading, threading a needle or doing other close-up tasks.

 - Stand magnifiers.
 These magnifiers rest above the object you are looking at.
 This helps to keep the lens at a proper distance.
 Being on a stand also is helpful to people who have a tremor or arthritis.
 Some stand magnifiers have built-in lights.